agama-project/agama-project.github.io/docs/user/index.md

 openSUSE-based distributions.
 In close collaboration with the openSUSE community, we maintain the [openSUSE Live ISO](/download), which uses Agama to install several openSUSE distributions.

-The documentation in this section should be useful for any Live ISO that makes use of Agama, but the openSUSE Live ISO is the reference.
+This section of the documentation explains how to use Agama to install a system using the mentioned Agama Live ISO image, although the information should be useful for any Live ISO that makes use of Agama.

-:::tip
+:::warning Work in progress
-Making Agama extensible is a long-term goal, but we are not focused on that yet.
+The documentation is still a work in progress.
+Please, do not hesitate to give us feedback if you find something is missing or unclear.
+Actually, you can even open a pull request if you want to.
 :::